 Creating sustainable cities will require populations to step away from the “worship of the car” and to stop prioritising design that accommodates high-traffic volume.
 Instead value should be placed on building walkable cities with transport connectivity.

 “Maybe we can reach back in time,” Lisa says.
 “Before we all became addicted to fossil fuels and cars, there were some good answers about walkable cities, growing food in cities and being more sustainable in the way that we live.
 That’s why we’re looking back to medieval cities in Europe prior to the invention of the car because we know they are sustainable walkable cities.”

 Closer to home, Lisa has been exploring tropical sustainable buildings in Far North Queensland.
 Examples of residential, commercial, institutional buildings and much more can be found at Tropical Sustainable Design Case Studies.

 “How you plan and manage things, how you respond to a particular site, how you design your buildings, and what kinds of materials you use are important,” she says.
 “We need to work with sectors like agriculture and health, and we need to educate the population.
 We need more people thinking about this.”

 If you want to have an impact on the design and appearance of cities and towns, check out JCU’s Bachelor of Planning.
-If you want to hone your skills for a career as a planner, policy maker or consultant, check out JCU’s Master of Planning and Urban Design.

 If you have a passion for building a brighter future for the Tropics, visit State of the Tropics.
 The 2017 State of the Tropics report focuses on sustainable infrastructure.